 Inroads to power – advisory groups in the EU dominated by private interests

 It’s not unusual that major lobbyists are advising the Commission on key files.
 In fact, it’s the norm.
 In so-called advisory groups, the Commission invites industry (and an usually insignificant number of civil society) representatives to give input to draft laws.
 Also other EU institutions, like the European Central Bank, use advisory groups to get opinions on major decisions.
-When the Commission seeked advice on how to regulate finance after the 2008 crash, it selected bankers from exactly the banks that had caused the financial meltdown.
-As a result, half-hearted post-crisis financial regulations left many essential problems unsolved.
+When the Commission seeked advice on how to regulate finance after the 2008 crash, it consulted widely.
+But it listened the most to bankers from exactly the banks that had caused the financial meltdown.
+As a result, financial regulations after the crisis were half-hearted and left many essential problems unsolved.

 There’s a high risk this will happen to the EU’s Sustainable Finance agenda and Green Deal as well.
 With heavy lobbying through advisory groups, key legislation will end up watered down – if we don’t hold against it.
 We can’t miss yet another crucial chance to reprogramme finance and make it support a transition towards a more just and green future.
 Change Finance will therefore keep a close eye on three advisory groups: We will investigate the Market Contact Groups in the ECB, follow the lobbying efforts on taxonomy through the Commission’s Technical Expert Group on Sustainable Finance and prepare for the composition of the Commission’s Platform on Sustainable Finance which will be constituted later this year.